ewg118/cvilleracing/join.md

 Reimbursements and Volunteering: Becoming a team member will also make you eligible for kit and race fee reimbursements if you volunteer at club events.
 The specific reimbursement amount will be determined by the board on a year-by-year basis.
 Nonetheless, the reimbursement is one of the best offered by any cycling club in the region.

-You will also be able to receive great discounts through [Blue Ridge Cyclery](https://www.blueridgecyclery.com/), choose a new bike through Trek’s GART program and enjoy many more perks offered by our sponsors.
+You will also be able to receive great discounts through [Blue Ridge Cyclery](https://www.blueridgecyclery.com/) and enjoy many more perks offered by our sponsors.

 In order to join CRC, you must read and agree to the [waiver]({{site.baseurl}}/content/CRC Membership Waiver.pdf).